ludus-leonis/FreeBeeGee/docs/datamodel.md

 ## IDs

 Various objects have IDs.
-FreeBeeGee uses random 8-character-strings composed of uppercase and lowercase letters, digits, '_' and '-'.
+FreeBeeGee uses compact random 8-character-strings composed of uppercase and lowercase letters, digits, '_' and '-'.
 That's 64 possible characters and roughly 10^14 combinations.
+For maximum browser compatibility, IDs always start with a letter.
 E.g.:

 ```
 "id": "FpO1J-Tg"